vinyo71/composition-engine/README.md

 Trade-offs
 - `browser` engine (default): full HTML/CSS fidelity, slower and heavier (Chromium startup and rendering).
 - `pdf-lib` engine (deprecated): fastest, simplest layout (text-only).

+Performance and Logging
+- **Timing Summary**: At the end of execution, a detailed timing summary is displayed (unless `--logLevel quiet` is used), breaking down time spent in setup, XML loading, XML parsing, and PDF processing.
+Throughput metrics (records per second) are also provided.
+- **Memory Guardrail**: When using `--mode single` with a large number of records, a warning will be issued, advising to switch to `--mode multi` or `--streamTag` to reduce memory consumption.
+- **Puppeteer Timeout**: The internal timeout for Puppeteer operations has been increased to better handle large single-PDF generation tasks.
+- **--logLevel <quiet|info|debug>**: Controls the verbosity of console output.
+  - `quiet`: Suppresses most informational messages, including the timing summary.
+  - `info` (default): Shows progress updates and the timing summary.
+  - `debug`: Shows detailed debugging information.

 Troubleshooting
 - **failed to find chrome executable**: